IRS Liens and Levies

 The somewhat good news is that a bank levy is a “one-time” action and generally, the IRS will wait approximately 30-days to receive a response from the financial institution before taking further action.
 However, the not so good news is that the IRS can issue multiple levies at one time.
 Not only that but they can issue them over and over again until they get every last penny they believe is owed to them.

-We work with our clients to resolve your tax issues so you can agree with the IRS on a reasonable amount and repayment plan to keep this from happening to you.
+We work with our clients to resolve your tax issues so you can agree with the IRS on a reasonable amount and a repayment plan that will keep these issues from happening to you again.